Rate this page:

 Skip this section if you are using Swift Package Manager.

-1. Install CocoaPods (See CocoaPods getting started guide)
+1. Install CocoaPods (Refer to the CocoaPods getting started guide)

-2. If you do not have a podfile, create it by running pod init in the project directory
+2. If you don’t have a podfile, create one by executing pod init in the project directory.

 platform: ios, '11.0'